Sales compensation plan: types, terms and how to build one that works

 • Market penetration

-• Growth over time
+• Revenue growth over time

 You should also consider that different KPIs should be tracked and awarded to the correct employees.
 For example, a KPI like growth over time is better suited to a sales manager with more control over their own deals every quarter.

-A CRM like Pipedrive can help you set benchmarks and automatically track metrics like the number of deals closed, company growth and LTV.
-Use it to help you map out your sales cycle and customer journey to consistently hit revenue targets with less effort.
+A CRM like Pipedrive can help you set benchmarks and automatically track performance metrics like the number of deals closed, company growth and LTV.

-Pipedrive new lead performance report
+Sales compensation plan Pipedrive lead performance report

-Step 4: Set targets for every sales position (not just the reps)
+5. Set targets for every sales position (not just the reps)

 When creating the outline for each plan, try to include performance review periods, commission payout schedules and OTEs that distinguish each person’s role and responsibilities.